Germany´s government formation: coalition talks of the Traffic Light Alliance

-Hardly any federal election in recent history has been as exciting as the 2021 election.
+Hardly any federal election in recent history has been as exciting as the one in 2021.
 In the run-up to the elections on 26 September 2021, the polls were forecasting either the CDU/CSU or the Greens as potential winners, but both had to give way to the Olaf Scholz-led SPD in the end.

 With 22.5 % of the first vote, the CDU achieved by far its worst result in a federal election, while the SPD improved on its performance in the last election, winning 26.4 % of the first vote.
 The Greens were also on an upward trend, finishing the race for the chancellorship as the third strongest party with 14.0 %.
 While there was also a significant improvement for the FDP with 8.7%, the Left could only take 5.0%, just enough to enter the 20th German Bundestag.

 According to the final results of the Federal Election Commissioner, the distribution of seats in the Bundestag is as follows:

 - CDU/CSU: 197